SalemBajjali/transcript-model/docs/source/defs/DSAM/Sequence.rst

    *  - identifier
       - `Identifier (FHIR) <https://build.fhir.org/datatypes.html#Identifier>`__
       - [0..*]
       - Identifier(s) for the sequence.
+Identifiers are used for cross-referencing sequence concepts only, not for capturing the sequence itself (which is done with the *representation* attribute).
 Note the complex datatype includes attributes to capture both the identifer and the system or namespace that assigned the identifier.
 Identifiers MUST be unique within a system or namespace.
    *  - name
       - string
       - [0..*]